Pitu/Magane/README.md

 You can!

-Currently the best way to get this up and running is by using [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases), but we also have experimental support for [Vencord](https://vencord.dev/).
+Currently the best way to get this up and running is by using [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases) or [Vencord](https://vencord.dev/).

 #### BetterDiscord